 You can start each week by creating a chart that represents a number in different ways.

 For example, let’s say this week’s number is five.
 You can help your child cut out and stick “5,” “five,” and “5th” onto their chart.
+You can also use dot stickers to show what those words and numerals mean by placing five stickers on the chart.

 This visual representation can help your child begin to intuitively understand what the numbers mean instead of just memorizing symbols.